 Towards a New Defintion of SEO

 I promised you a redefinition of SEO when I started this blog.
-In fact it’s still the name of this blog.
+In fact it’s still in the name of it.
+Where is it you might ask.

 Until now I delivered only an upgrade, a new version of SEO.
 Yes, SEO 2.0 until now does not entirely redefine SEO.